 Does Sprint throttle Unlimited Data customers and what is Network Management?

 A good example of this would be a group of customers at a sporting event or a theme park where lots of people are all in one place.
 This puts extra pressure on the towers in that area.
-Customers who have already used more than 23 GB in their bill cycle may have slower speeds than customers who had used less data that month.
-If there were a major data issue in an area, the same situation might apply: a customer who had already used more than 23 GB that month might have slower speeds than customers who had not.
+Customers who have already used more than 50 GB in their bill cycle may have slower speeds than customers who had used less data that month.
+If there were a major data issue like a tower outage or other network problem in an area, the same situation might apply: a customer who had already used more than 50 GB that month might have slower speeds than customers who had not.

 For more information, please see our Network Management page